jermspeaks/christmas-adventure/DECISIONS.md

 **Title:** Examining the Scene

 **Points to:**
+- `section-24.md` (choice: "Search the storage room for more clues")
 - `section-38.md` (choice: "Examine the torn note and letter opener more carefully")
 - `section-39.md` (choice: "Search the office for more physical evidence")
 - `section-40.md` (choice: "Document everything you see before the police arrive")